-$$F = \frac{S_1^2}{S_2^2}$$
+$$F=s_1^2/s_2^2$$

-where $s_i^2$ is the variance of sample i.
+where s_1^2 is the variance of sample 1.
 Remember that the sample variance is:

-$$S^2 = \frac{\sum (x - \overline{x})^2}{(n - l)}$$
+$$s^2=\sum (x-\overline{x})^2/(n-1)$$

 Think about the shape that the F-distribution will have.
-If $s_1^2$ and $s_2^2$ come from samples from the same population, then if many pairs of samples were taken and F-scores computed, most of those F-scores would be close to one.
-All of the F-scores will be positive since variances are always positive-the numerator in the formula is the sum of squares, so it will be positive, the denominator is the sample size minus one, which will also be positive.
+If s_1^2 and s_2^2 come from samples from the same population, then if many pairs of samples were taken and F-scores computed, most of those F-scores would be close to one.
+All of the F-scores will be positive since variances are always positive - the numerator in the formula is the sum of squares, so it will be positive, the denominator is the sample size minus one, which will also be positive.
 Thinking about ratios requires some care.
-If $s_1^2$ is a lot larger than $s_2^2$ , F can be quite large.
-It is equally possible for $s_2^2$ to be a lot larger than $s_1^2$ , and then F would be very close to zero.
+If s_1^2 is a lot larger than s_2^2 , F can be quite large.
+It is equally possible for s_2^2 to be a lot larger than s_1^2 , and then F would be very close to zero.
 Since F goes from zero to very large, with most of the values around one, it is obviously not symmetric; there is a long tail to the right, and a steep descent to zero on the left.

-There are two uses of the F-distribution which will be discussed in this chapter.
+There are two uses of the F-distribution that will be discussed in this chapter.
 The first is a very simple test to see if two samples come from populations with the same variance.
-The second is one-way Analysis Of Variance (ANOVA) which uses the F-distribution to test to see if three or more samples come from populations with the same mean.
+The second is one-way analysis of variance (ANOVA), which uses the F-distribution to test to see if three or more samples come from populations with the same mean.